NamanSatish/namansatish.github.io/_projects/proj_4.md

 Homography matrices are useful to warp all the points from one image to another.
 Going forward, we will refer to images in their own coordinate system, with the origin at the top left corner, as well as the mosaic coordinate system, which is a grid large enough to contain all images in their warped form.
 The mosaic coordinate system relies on the presence of a root image, which all other images will be warped to.
 In my implementation, I constructed a graph of where images were connected by their provided correspondence points, and used the closeness centrality metric to determine which image had the smallest distance to all other images.
 This image was then chosen as the root image.

 For each image that would be warped, warp_im, I computed the shortest path to the root image, root_im.
-Then by traversing from warp_im to root_im, I could construct a homography matrix that would warp from warp_im to the intermediary nodes, and finally to root_im.
+Then by traversing from warp_im to root_im, I could construct a homography matrix that would warp from warp_im, through the intermediary nodes, to root_im.

+In the manual case, I was able to make decisions through the correspondences I provided on how images should warp to each other, for example avoiding warping through images that had little overlap, I would not have the benefit of this in the automatic case.

 Once the homography matrices were computed, I could apply inverse warping from the pixels within the polygon that bounded the warp_im in the mosaic coordinate system, and interpolate the pixel values to fill in the mosaic image.